Syamal Bhushan Ghosh Dastidar: Career

 As Member Traffic, Railway Board and Ex-Officio Secretary to Government of India from July 2005 to March 2007, Ghosh Dastidar played a pivotal role in scripting the financial turnaround of Indian Railways which generated Rs.
 14,453 crores in profit in 2006–07.

 Ghosh helped to improve rail movement of 126 million tons in those two years that far exceeded the average growth of 10-11 million tons per year over the last 50 years.
 At the core of this new operational strategy was bringing about an increase in axel load of freight wagons.

 With the help of Member Engineering, he modified and increased the height of "Standard Moving Dimensions".
 He redesigned the rolling stock to substantially increase the carrying capacities of the freight (particularly covered wagons) and passenger cars.

 During his tenure as Member Traffic, Ghosh Dastidar conceived and developed the blueprint of the Dedicated Freight Corridor Project and initiated and led the development work of Western Dedicated Freight Corridor and Eastern Dedicated Freight Corridor.

 He also introduced market-driven industry-specific dynamic pricing models and simplified commercial rules.
-In December 2006, Ghosh Dastidar also introduced ‘Zero Based Time Table’, which is the ‘Bedrock’ of all future Time Tables.
+In December 2006, Ghosh Dastidar also introduced ‘Zero Based Time Table’, which is the ‘bedrock’ of all future time tables.

 Ghosh Dastidar is the main architect behind many projects in the Indian Railways, such as operation of airconditioned Garib Rath trains, privatization of container train operations, computerized self ticketing machines, dial 139, Internet ticketing system to name a few.

-Post retirement, Mr Ghosh Dastidar served as Vice Chairman of Railway Claims Tribunal, New Delhi.
-In 2011, Ghosh Dastidar was appointed as Independent Director for National Thermal Power Corporation of India and in 2012 he was appointed as Independent Director of Bharat Coking Coal Limited.
+After retirement, Ghosh Dastidar served as Vice Chairman of Railway Claims Tribunal, New Delhi.
+In 2011, he was appointed as Independent Director for National Thermal Power Corporation of India and in 2012 he was appointed as Independent Director of Bharat Coking Coal Limited.